-Gallstone disease is a common problem that affects the body’s biliary system, which includes the liver, gallbladder, and bile ducts that release bile (a thick, yellowish fluid) into the small intestine to aid digestion.
-Sometimes the bile hardens, forming small, solid particles referred to as gallstones.
+Gallstone disease is a common problem that affects the body’s biliary system.
+The biliary system includes the liver, gallbladder, and bile ducts which release bile (a thick, yellowish fluid) into the small intestine to aid digestion.
+Sometimes the bile combines with cholesterol and other minerals to form gallstones.

-Usually, symptoms occur only when there are complications, in which case, you may require surgery to remove your gallbladder.
+Usually, symptoms of gallbladder disease fade over time.
+However, more extreme cases can cause fevers and jaundice.
+In the case of severe symptoms, you may require surgery to remove your gallbladder.
 But like other disease processes, you benefit by understanding more about the disease itself and how surgery as treatment resolves the symptoms.

 If you have gallstones, removing the gallbladder prevents further attacks.
 The gallbladder is a small organ located under the liver, which stores the bile the liver produces.
 Your body uses bile to break down fat, so whenever you eat foods that contain fat or cholesterol, the gallbladder releases bile into the intestine.